alice-biometrics/onboarding-android/README.md

 You can configure and run specific actions with the class `OnboardingCommands`.
 This mode allows you to use the following commands:
-* `addSelfie`: Presents a Selfie Capturer and upload this info to ALiCE Onboarding.
+* `addSelfie`: Presents a Selfie Capturer and uploads this info to ALiCE Onboarding.
 * `createDocument`: Creates a document (`DocumentType`, `DocumentIssuingCountry`).
 It returns a `DocumentId`.
-* `addDocument`: Add document Side.
+* `addDocument`: Adds document Side.
 It requires as input a valid `DocumentId`, `DocumentSide`, `DocumentType` and `DocumentIssuingCountry`.
 * `getUserStatus`: Returns information about the User.
-* `authenticate`: Presents a Selfie Capturer and verify the identity of the enrolled user.
+* `authenticate`: Presents a Selfie Capturer and verifies the identity of the enrolled user.
 User must be authorized to use this command.
 * `getDocumentsSupported`: Returns a map with information about supported documents in ALiCE Onboarding.